-- A. God is my witness is an oath.
-Stronger words did not exist for Paul. - B. I long after you all reveals a deep sense of Christian family affection.
-He missed their presence and wanted it.
-This describes far more than a simple professional relationship. - C. His was not a "tough love."
+- A. I long after you all reveals a deep sense of Christian family affection.
+He missed their presence and wanted it. - B. His was not a "tough love."
 He loved them in the way that Christ had loved them.

-9 And this I pray, that your love may abound yet more and more in knowledge and all discernment; 10 so that ye may approve the things that are excellent; that ye may be sincere and void of offence unto the day of Christ; 11 being filled with the fruits of righteousness, which are through Jesus Christ, unto the glory and praise of God.
+9 And this I pray, that your love may abound yet more and more in knowledge and all discernment;

+10 so that ye may approve the things that are excellent; that ye may be sincere and void of offence unto the day of Christ;

+11 being filled with the fruits of righteousness, which are through Jesus Christ, unto the glory and praise of God.